Last updated on: 10/4/2019

-If you already have a portfolio try building on it but from a travel perspective.
-Think what best depicts your home and what makes it unique.
+If you already have a portfolio, try building on it but from a travel perspective.
+Think about what best depicts your home and what makes it unique.
 Think about what kinds of photos tourism boards would use to promote the area.

-I’m not going to go into specifics of how you should take photos, that part is up to you to decide as a creator, but think about what you love about where you are and why you think people should come and see it.
+I’m not going to go into specifics of how you should take photos.
+That part is up to you as a creator.
+But think about what you love about where you are and why you think people should come and see it.

 The number 1 thing you should start doing as soon as you’ve finished reading this article is start working on your social media presence.

-A Facebook page is also good, although it’s hard to get free organic reach these days as Facebook wants you to pay for adverts to get your posts in front of anyone.
+A Facebook page is also good, although it’s hard to get free organic reach these days as Facebook wants you to pay for adverts to get your posts in front of, well, anyone really.